albrightlabs/devnotify-plugin/ReadMe.md

 You'll also need to add a phone number for each admin you wish to notify via SMS.
 This can be done via an admin's profile.

 ## 🔥 How to manually send notifications
-1. Add `use Albrightlabs\DevNotify\Classes\Notification` to class where notification is to be sent from
+1. Add `use Albrightlabs\DevNotify\Classes\NotificationManager` to class where notification is to be sent from
-2. Call the function `Notification::send(MESSAGE_CONTENT)`, where MESSAGE_CONTENT is the content of your notification
+2. Call the function `NotificationManager::send(MESSAGE_CONTENT)`, where MESSAGE_CONTENT is the content of your notification

 ## ⚙️ Explanation of settings
 * Email and SMS notifications can be enabled individually or together